 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This standard requires financial assets measured at amortized cost basis to be presented at the net amount expected to be collected.
 This standard is effective for public companies who are SEC filers for fiscal years beginning after December 15, 2019, including interim periods within those years.
 In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments - Credit Losses, which extends the effective date of the standard for smaller reporting companies to interim and annual periods beginning after December 15, 2022.
 ASU 2019-11 also expands the scope of the practical expedient that allows entities to exclude the accrued interest component of amortized cost from various disclosures required by ASC 326 to also include certain disclosures required by ASC 320.
 Entities that elect to apply the practical expedient must disclose the total amount of accrued interest that they exclude from their disclosures of amortized cost.
 The amendments have the same effective dates as ASU 2016-13 for entities that have not yet adopted that standard.
 These standards require using a modified retrospective approach with the cumulative effect recognized as an adjustment to retained earnings.
 A prospective transition approach is required for debt securities that have recognized an other-than-temporary impairment prior to the effective date.
-The Company is currently evaluating the effect of these standards and does not expect the adoption of these standards will have on the Company's financial position or results of operations.
+The Company expects to adopt the new guidance under ASU 2016-13 as of January 1, 2021 at December 31, 2021 on the Company's 2021 Form 10-K filing.
+Though the Company is currently evaluating the effect of these standards it does not expect the impact of the adoption of these standards on the Company's financial position or results of operations to be material.